tonytvo/blog-generator/content/blog/road-less-stupid/index.md

   - Where is the structure of my calendar slipping preventing me from taking consistent action on my significant initiatives?

 # MANN GULCH

 - When the environment radically changes and you are confronted with moments of uncertainty and danger, clinging to the old "right" way might seem like a good idea, but it can frequently be deadly.
-- New circumstances always require new skills and tools, fresh training, innovative solutions, superior team members.
+- New circumstances always require new skills and tools, fresh training, innovative solutions, and superior team members.
 The alternative (relying on past answers) is often a prescription for suffering and failure to survive.
 - Sometimes the problem we started out to solve mutates.
 If we miss the shift, we will try to solve the new problem using solutions for the old problem.
 Chances are, those old solutions for the previous problem are useless.
-- These three men realized that this standing rule to carry all the tools and backpack wouldn’t keep them alive, but would rather meet their death if they didn’t think of another solution.
+- These three men realized that this standing rule to carry all the tools and backpacks wouldn’t keep them alive, but would rather meet their death if they didn’t think of another solution.
 - One of the three men called Dodge used a technique called “escape fire” used by Indians when faced with similar challenges.
 Sometimes the solution you seek is not in what you have been taught by the books but by reason of expanding your horizon and a willingness to constantly improve yourself.
 - These three noticed that the problem had mutated and they needed to think outside the box to survive.
-- To end this, I would like to borrow a statement form Keith “When the environment radically changes and you are confronted with moments of uncertainty and danger, clinging to the old “right” way might seem like a good idea, but it can frequently be deadly."
+- To end this, I would like to borrow a statement from Keith “When the environment radically changes and you are confronted with moments of uncertainty and danger, clinging to the old “right” way might seem like a good idea, but it can frequently be deadly."

 - **Thinking Time**
   - What is the real problem I am facing and exactly how is this problem different from the one I thought I had?
 Or used to have? • What are the poleaxes, shovels, and backpacks I've been lugging around that are no longer useful in helping me solve my immediate problem?
   - What are the tired, worn-out strategies and plans that are no longer supporting us to solve the problem we face?
-  - What are the existing models of behavior we need to drop because they no longer work?
+  - What are the existing models of behaviour we need to drop because they no longer work?
   - What existing knowledge, training, or experience needs to be abandoned?
   - What are the new, fresh ideas and solutions we need to create to get us past this problem and back on track to our desired outcomes?
   - Survivors and successful people are always learning, innovating, and adjusting.
 If this statement is true, what do we need to learn and where do we need to adjust our performance to succeed?
-  - Who around me is screaming an alternative solution, but I am ignoring them because I don't see the problem or the need to shift strategies?
+  - Who around me is screaming for an alternative solution, but I am ignoring them because I don't see the problem or the need to shift strategies?
   - Under the broad heading "What got me here won't get me there," who do I need on my team, who is excess baggage slowing me down, and what do we need to start doing differently?

 # DREAMS AND DEMAND
   - When it comes to goals, far too much emphasis is placed on visualizing Oz and not enough on designing and constructing the yellow brick road.
 Goals are not plans.
 Goals are ideas, and few things are dumber than executing on an idea with no plan or planning.